-The dPMR standard does not specify a voice coding algorithm, but the CMX618/CMX608 or CMX7262 (also available from CML) are suitable devices for this purpose.
-Alternatively, the device can be configured to act as an external Audio Codec for a third-party Vocoder (such as DVSI AMBE-3000).
+Where the standard does not specify a voice coding algorithm, the CMX618/CMX608 or CMX7262 (also available from CML) can be used as voice encoder/decoder.
+Alternatively, the device can be configured to act as an external Audio Codec for a third-party Vocoder, such as the AMBE+2 vocoder (running as part of the host or in dedicated hardware as the AMBE-3000 device).